parof/mariana-trench/documentation/website/documentation/configuration.md

 #### `--heuristics HEURISTICS_FILE_PATH`
 Mariana Trench uses various heuristics parameters during the analysis.
 It is possible to set some of them with a JSON configuration file.
 The complete list of configurable parameters is reported in the [heuristics parameters section](#heuristics-parameters).
 It is optional to specify a configuration for the heuristics parameters, and the the parameters that are not specified are set to a default value.

+#### `--sanitize-types SANITIZE_TYPES_FILE_PATH`
+It is possible to specify a list of types that have to be sanitized during the analysis.
+These types can never be sources nor sinks, and they do not propagate taint.
+The file must be a valid JSON file composed of a list of strings representing the types.

 ## Heuristics Parameters

 #### `join_override_threshold INT`